 As a rule of thumb if you have had a condition or injury for a while then expect to have 3 treatments one week apart, then to drop back to fortnightly for a few more with an assessment by the therapist to check progress.
 The aim is to decrease or eliminate pain, improve mobility and get you to a maintenance massage stage.

 A regularly scheduled massage usually monthly to stop the build up of tension, improve muscle function and health, release stress and keep you in good shape.
 Really this is what everyone in the modern world should be having for their health and wellbeing!
-The stress placed on bodies from sitting for long periods or repetitive work needs to be addressed regularly.
+The stress placed on bodies from sitting for long periods or repetitive work that needs to be addressed regularly.
 As a result, stress management exercises are very important.

 Think of maintenance massage as your monthly physical, mental and emotional tuneup.